sagemath/sagewiki_to_gh-2022-10-10/interact/future.md

   * Easily change the state of the widget
   * Easily have controls that depend on each other -- I should be able to manipulate one control and see another control change
   * backwards compatible with current interacts
+  * easy to create a complicated layout of controls
+  * create a layout of controls dynamically

 == Separating controls and variables ==